Eastern Oklahoma VA Health Care System

 Chief of Staff

-Dr. Rudolf C. Ulirsch was appointed Chief of Staff of the Eastern Oklahoma VA Health Care System (EOVAHCS) on December 10, 2017.
-He is responsible for the clinical services such as Behavioral Health, Dental, Pathology, Laboratory, Primary Care, Medical Service, Radiology/Nuclear Medicine, Social Work and Surgery at the main hospital in Muskogee and the clinical services at the outpatient clinics located in Tulsa, Hartshorne, Vinita and Idabel.
+He is responsible for the clinical services such as Behavioral Medicine, Dental, Pathology, Laboratory, Primary Care, Medical Service, Radiology/Nuclear Medicine, Social Work and Surgery at the main hospital in Muskogee and the clinical services at the outpatient clinics located in Tulsa, Hartshorne, Vinita and Idabel.

-Bonnie Pierce, Ed.D., MSN, RN, CENP, was appointed Associate Director of Patient Care Services for the Eastern Oklahoma VA Health Care System on September 2, 2008.
-As Nurse Executive, Dr. Pierce is responsible for the clinical and administrative operations of inpatient nursing and for the Nursing Standards of Care and Practice in clinical units throughout the Jack C. Montgomery VA Medical Center., and is responsible for Pharmacy, Chaplain Service and Sterile Processing Services.
+Carol Rueter was appointed Acting Associate Director of Patient Care Services at the Eastern Oklahoma VA Health Care System on Nov.
+1, 2018.
+As Acting Nurse Executive, Dr. Rueter is responsible for the clinical and administrative operations of inpatient nursing and for the Nursing Standards of Care and Practice in clinical units throughout the medical center.